wondras/rb3-td4-mod/README.md

 # Features

-1. Open hi-hat mapped to Blue cymbal
+### Open hi-hat mapped to Blue cymbal

-...Many songs are charted with closed hi-hats on yellow and open on blue.
-The TD-4 kit ...doesn't allow mapping the MIDI note for open hi-hat to any of the notes the MPA accepts ...for the blue cymbal.
-This mod replaces the default open hi-hat note from the TD-4 with ...the ride cymbal note the MPA uses for blue.
+Many songs are charted with closed hi-hats on yellow and open on blue.
+The TD-4 kit doesn't allow mapping the MIDI note for open hi-hat to any of the notes the MPA accepts for the blue cymbal.
+This mod replaces the default open hi-hat note from the TD-4 with the ride cymbal note the MPA uses for blue.

-2. Double crash hits mapped to Green+Yellow
+### Double crash hits mapped to Green+Yellow

-...Many songs have double crashes mapped to Green+Yellow.
-It's not very satisfying to use ...the hi-hat as a crash.
-Normally both crash cymbals on the kit are mapped to the green ...cymbal in the game, but if you hit both at the same time, the mod sends Green+Yellow ...instead.
+Many songs have double crashes mapped to Green+Yellow.
+It's not very satisfying to use the hi-hat as a crash.
+Normally both crash cymbals on the kit are mapped to the green cymbal in the game, but if you hit both at the same time, the mod sends Green+Yellow instead.

 # Construction